 - Eleventh Street (Sixth Ave. – Fourth Ave.)

 - Fourth Avenue (Eleventh St. - First St.)

 - Fourth Street (Eighth Ave. – Queens Ave.)

-The proposed network builds on the streets that transportation staff have studied for local street bikeways and for active transportation routes.
-The criteria for designating Cool Streets also consider vulnerable populations including areas with:
+The proposed network built on the streets that transportation staff had studied for local street bikeways and for active transportation routes.
+The criteria for designating Cool Streets also considered vulnerable populations including areas with:

 • High Population Density

 In temporarily re-allocating street space toward pedestrian, cyclist, and public gathering space during the summer months, this initiative contributed to the City's response to the Climate Emergency towards achieving a car light community (Bold Step #2), growing a robust urban forest (Bold Step #6) and creating a people-centred public realm through 10% reallocation of streets (Bold Step #7).

 You can share your thoughts with us about Streets for People using this online form